wuwenbin2/fuel-plugin-onos/README.md

 7. Check if the plugin is enabled on the settings table.
-Note: the info of a new plugin can only be ready  when a new environment is created.
+Notice: the info of a new plugin can only be ready  when a new environment is created.

 ##User Guide##